 Introduction to the process of research through critical appraisals of selected quantitative and qualitative studies.
 Emphasis will be on understanding the research process and in knowing how to critically read, analyze and begin to apply the knowledge gained from research in practice.
 The focus of this course will be the planning phase of the research process which includes: research problem and purpose, literature review, theoretical/conceptual frameworks, variables, research questions and hypotheses, ethics of research, research designs, and population and samples.
-The focus of this course is also on the implementing phase (data collection, data analysis, interpretation of findings).
-Students will also examine trends and issues in developing evidenced-based practice for the profession of nursing.
+Also included are descriptive statistics.